mweagle/Sparta/docs_source/content/example_service/step2.md

 ## Verify Static IAM Roles

-The `HandleAWSLambda` function accepts either a `string` or a `sparta.IAMRoleDefinition` value type.
+The `NewAWSLambda` function accepts either a `string` or a `sparta.IAMRoleDefinition` value type.
 In the event that a string is passed, this function verifies that the IAM role exists and builds up a cache of IAM role information that can be shared and referenced during template generation.
 Specifically, a pre-existing [IAM Role ARN](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) is cached to minimize AWS calls during template generation.

 ## Compile